Collective Goals & Tiers

 If you delete a tier that has recurring contributing members, you will continue to receive contributions from those members.
 These donations will appear as "custom contributions".

-By subscribing to a support tier, you not only get private time for your team to discuss the open-source project that you are depending on, but you are also helping the collective to maintain it.
+By subscribing to a support tier, you not only get private time for your team to discuss the open-source project that you depend upon, but you are also helping the collective to maintain it.
 It's a great way to balance your interests with the interests of the community.